-Emergency medications (e.g. epi pens, Benadryl) ordered in the action plan should be properly labeled by the pharmacists and provided to the school nurse.
+Emergency medications such as epi pens and Benadryl that are ordered in the action plan should be properly labeled by the pharmacists and provided to the school nurse.
 The medications should have a pharmacy label that matches the orders on the action plan.
 Please provide prescribed emergency medication and the Authorization to Administer Medication form (OHS 14) to the school nurse on the first day of school.
-Provision of meal substitutions is by Doctors order only- OHS-18.
-Our complete Allergy policies and procedures is located at www.slps.org >>Board Policies>>Article 5, 5142P and 5142R.
+Provision of meal substitutions is by Doctors order only-OHS-18.
+The Department of Elementary and Secondary Education (DESE) requires a doctor's order to give the Student something different from what is being served.
+Our complete Allergy policies and procedures are located at www.slps.org >>Board Policies>>Article 5, 5142P and 5142R.